 Real estate investment trusts (REITs) are businesses that typically own and sometimes operate physical real estate such as office buildings or shopping malls, though sometimes they can hold real estate "paper" such as mortgage-backed securities.
 And the rules are designed to make them dividend friendly.
 These companies aren't required to pay federal income taxes, but in exchange, they must distribute at least 90% of their taxable income as dividends to shareholders.

-The result is a typically high yield on many REITs, which explains why the Vanguard Real Estate ETF (VNQ, $85.67) is paying out roughly double the S&P 500 in dividends right now.
+The result is a typically high yield on many REITs, which explains why the Vanguard Real Estate ETF (VNQ, $86.54) is paying out a little less than double the S&P 500 in dividends right now.

 The VNQ holds a diverse selection of real estate - apartment buildings, offices, strip malls, hotels, medical buildings, even driving ranges.
-Right now, its top holdings include telecom infrastructure company American Tower (AMT), mall giant Simon Property Group (SPG) and data center REIT Equinix (EQIX).
+Right now, its top holdings include telecom infrastructure company American Tower (AMT), logistics and supply-chain REIT Prologis (PLD) and data center REIT Equinix (EQIX).

-The S&P 500 doesn't provide investors with an even distribution of all its sectors, and real estate is woefully sparse in many large-cap funds including S&P 500 trackers.
-Thus, while you might use some sector funds to occasionally amplify your holdings in a particular sector, it might behoove you to constantly hold a REIT fund such as VNQ in perpetuity if you want to constantly have strong exposure to this income-happy part of the market.
+The S&P 500 doesn't provide investors with an even distribution of all its sectors, and real estate is woefully sparse in many large-cap funds, including S&P 500 trackers.
+Thus, while you might use some sector funds to occasionally amplify your holdings in a particular sector, it might behoove you to hold a REIT fund such as VNQ in perpetuity to improve your exposure to this income-happy part of the market.

 There are several ways to diversify your portfolio.
 You can hold different types of assets (stocks, bonds and commodities), you can diversify by style (growth versus value), you can diversify simply by numbers (owning more stocks to lower single-stock risk) ... and you can diversify geographically.

-The FTSE All-World ex-US ETF (VEU, $51.72) is a bargain-priced fund that plugs you into stocks from nearly 50 countries across the globe.
-The primary focus is developed markets (countries with more established economies and stock markets, but typically lower growth) in areas such as western Europe and the Pacific, though roughly a quarter of the fund is invested in emerging-market countries in regions such as Latin America and southeast Asia.
+The Vanguard FTSE All-World ex-US ETF (VEU, $45.99) is a bargain-priced fund that plugs you into more than 3,000 stocks from nearly 50 countries across the globe.
+The primary focus is developed markets (countries with more established economies and stock markets, but typically lower growth) in areas such as western Europe and the Pacific, though a little less than a quarter of the fund is invested in emerging-market countries in regions such as Latin America and southeast Asia.

-Right now, Japan (17.2%) makes up the largest country weight, followed by the United Kingdom (11.8%) and China (7.7%).
-But its investments span countries large and small, including even a little exposure to the likes of Peru, Kuwait and the Philippines.
+Right now, Japan (16.9%) makes up the largest country weight, followed by the United Kingdom (11.0%) and China (8.6%).
+But VEU's investments span countries large and small, including even a little exposure to the likes of Peru, Kuwait and the Philippines.

-Also noteworthy is that this is a predominantly large-cap fund holding the likes of Swiss food titan Nestle (NSRGY) and British-Dutch energy firm Royal Dutch Shell (RDS.B).
+Also noteworthy is that this is a predominantly large-cap fund holding the likes of food titan Nestle (NSRGY) and pharma multinational Roche Holdings (RHHBY).
 Many developed-market blue chips yield significantly more than their American counterparts; hence, the VEU is a much better yielder than VOO.

 For the record, numerous Vanguard ETFs fit the international bill depending on your specific needs.
 Income hunters can target big dividends in mostly developed countries via Vanguard International High Dividend Yield ETF (VYMI), while growth-oriented investors can trade the Vanguard FTSE Emerging Markets ETF (VWO) that targets markets such as China and India.